whistlegraph/aesthetic-computer/README.txt

   - Wild Test URL; https://testing--wildxyz-market-4231.netlify.app/jeffrey-scudder/freaky-flowers/0/

   - Freaky Flowers
-    - [-] Draw the full wand preview and include size changes!

-    - [🍊] WebGL Layer and software Layer are off by 1 or a fraction of a pixel on iPhone.
-(Bottom)
    - Planar Support
     - [] Tap or two finger pinch to zoom and slow rotation.
       - [] Or do some kind of lazy wand follow / rotate camera to wand situation.